 1. It is packed with antioxidants

 Out of all the antioxidants, EGCG is the most widely recognized for its cancer-fighting properties.
 Scientists have found that matcha green tea contains over one hundred times more EGCG than any other tea on the market.
 As a result, this is the most potent cancer-fighting ingredient in the market today.
-As mentioned before, EGCG and other catechins counteract the effects of free radicals and disease-causing agents from the likes of pollution, UV rays, radiation, and chemicals, which can lead to cell and DNA damage, causing mutations.
+As mentioned before, EGCG and other catechins counteract the effects of unpaired electrons and disease-causing agents from the likes of pollution, UV rays, radiation, and chemicals, which can lead to cell and DNA damage, causing mutations.

 2. Fights against viruses and bacteria

 The catechins in matcha green tea have been shown to have antibiotic properties.
 Green tea may keep the immune system prepared to fend off attacks from bacteria and other pathogens, which promotes overall health.
 In other words, it helps you enhance your immunity.